CAndRyan/rivus/README.md

 # How To Use Rivus
 **Step 1**: Set your the provider configuration file up correctly to support what providers you want to use and the settings / authentication needed.

+* Medium: Copy user name from URL https://medium.com/@sarahsolfails.
+Put this in the field 'user' in the configuration.
+To get publication's feed copy the name of publication https ://medium.com/the-story and put it in the field "publication".
+If feed situated at the custom domain, copy only domain and put it in the field "publication_with_custom_domain".
+* RSS: List the URL of the feed you are interested in the field "feed_url".
+* Twitter: Create an application at https://apps.twitter.com/app/new.
+Go into the details of the generated application and find: Consumer Key (API Key), Consumer Secret (API Secret), Access Token, Access Token Secret.
+Copy these values and your account name @username in the appropriate configuration fields.
+* Facebook: Create an application at https://developers.facebook.com/apps Go into the details of the generated application and find App ID and App Secret .
+Find out your User ID there are many ways to do it.
+Copy the received information in the appropriate configuration fields.
+* Instagram: Copy the name of your account @username and your Access Token in the appropriate configuration fields.

 ```
 {
     "dataStore": {